ml-explore/mlx-swift-examples/README.md

 # MLX Swift Examples

 Example [MLX Swift](https://github.com/ml-explore/mlx-swift) programs.
-The language model examples use models implemented in [mlx-swift-lm](https://github.com/ml-explore/mlx-swift-lm).
+The language model examples use models implemented in [MLX Swift LM](https://github.com/ml-explore/mlx-swift-lm).

 - [MNISTTrainer](Applications/MNISTTrainer/README.md): An example that runs on both iOS and macOS that downloads MNIST training data and trains a